mzaradzki/quant-finance-student-quizz/quizz_list.md

 	//C#/Java //Qu est ce qu un Dictionnaire //Un dictionnaire est une collection de paires clef/valeur, chaque clef étant unique
 	//C++/C#/Java //{text:'Que veux dire passe par reference vs passe par valeur'}, //Par Valeur (une copy est faite puis détruite à la fin de la fonction), par Référence (On passe l’@ mémoire de la valeur, La donnée peux donc être modifié par la fonction)

+## Code > Matlab

-	{text:'In MATLAB, what is the result of the following: `M = eye(4)`', field:'IT', expertise:'MATLAB'},
+'In MATLAB, what is the result of the following: `M = eye(4)`', field:'IT', expertise:'MATLAB'},

-	{text:'In MATLAB, if `B = [1 , 2, 3, 4]` which of the following is valid and why: `R=B*B` or `R=B.*B`', field:'IT', expertise:'MATLAB'},
+In MATLAB, if `B = [1 , 2, 3, 4]` which of the following is valid and why: `R=B*B` or `R=B.*B`', field:'IT', expertise:'MATLAB'},

-	{text:'In MATLAB, what are the `randi` and `randn` functions?', field:'IT', expertise:'MATLAB'}, {text:'In MATLAB, what is the syntax to get the value of the (2nd row, 5th column) element of a matrix M?', field:'IT', expertise:'MATLAB'}, {text:'In MATLAB, how can I set the value of the (2nd row, 5th column) element of a matrix M to be 0?', field:'IT', expertise:'MATLAB'}, {text:'In MATLAB, how do you extract the 5x5 bottom-right submatrix of a larger matrix M of unknown dimension?', field:'IT', expertise:'MATLAB'}, {text:'In MATLAB, How can you extract the 5th row of a matrix M?', field:'IT', expertise:'MATLAB'}, {text:'In MATLAB, if M is a matrix, how can you get the sum of all the elements in its 3rd column', field:'IT', expertise:'MATLAB'}, {text:'In MATLAB, how do you create a range of values between -10 and +10 with a 0.01 step size?', field:'IT', expertise:'MATLAB'}, {text:'In MATLAB, how would you compute the sum of squares of each integer number ranging from 1 to 15', field:'IT', expertise:'MATLAB'}, {text:'In MATLAB, how do you store your name, your age, your phone number into a single object?', field:'IT', expertise:'MATLAB'}, {text:'In MATLAB, if M is a matrix what is the syntax to get the **transpose** of M?', field:'IT', expertise:'MATLAB'}, {text:'In a scientific software such as MATLAB, what is a **box plot** for?', field:'IT', expertise:'MATLAB'}, {text:'In MATLAB, what is the syntax to get the lowest value in matrix M?', field:'IT', expertise:'MATLAB'}, {text:'In MATLAB, what is the purpose of the `@` syntax?', field:'IT', expertise:'MATLAB'}, {text:'In MATLAB, within random vector `V = randn(100, 1)` how do you count the number of values above 0.5?', field:'IT', expertise:'MATLAB'},
+In MATLAB, what are the `randi` and `randn` functions?', field:'IT', expertise:'MATLAB'},

+In MATLAB, what is the syntax to get the value of the (2nd row, 5th column) element of a matrix M?', field:'IT', expertise:'MATLAB'},

+In MATLAB, how can I set the value of the (2nd row, 5th column) element of a matrix M to be 0?', field:'IT', expertise:'MATLAB'},

+In MATLAB, how do you extract the 5x5 bottom-right submatrix of a larger matrix M of unknown dimension?', field:'IT', expertise:'MATLAB'},

+	In MATLAB, How can you extract the 5th row of a matrix M?', field:'IT', expertise:'MATLAB'},

+	In MATLAB, if M is a matrix, how can you get the sum of all the elements in its 3rd column', field:'IT', expertise:'MATLAB'},

+	In MATLAB, how do you create a range of values between -10 and +10 with a 0.01 step size?', field:'IT', expertise:'MATLAB'},

+	In MATLAB, how would you compute the sum of squares of each integer number ranging from 1 to 15', field:'IT', expertise:'MATLAB'},

+	In MATLAB, how do you store your name, your age, your phone number into a single object?', field:'IT', expertise:'MATLAB'},

+	In MATLAB, if M is a matrix what is the syntax to get the **transpose** of M?', field:'IT', expertise:'MATLAB'},

+	In a scientific software such as MATLAB, what is a **box plot** for?', field:'IT', expertise:'MATLAB'}, {text:'In MATLAB, what is the syntax to get the lowest value in matrix M?', field:'IT', expertise:'MATLAB'}, {text:'In MATLAB, what is the purpose of the `@` syntax?', field:'IT', expertise:'MATLAB'}, {text:'In MATLAB, within random vector `V = randn(100, 1)` how do you count the number of values above 0.5?', field:'IT', expertise:'MATLAB'},

+## Code > Python

-	{text:'What is a `pickle` for?', field:'IT', expertise:'Python'},
+What is a `pickle` for?', field:'IT', expertise:'Python'},

-	{text:'What is the difference between a `tuple` and a `list`?', field:'IT', expertise:'Python'}, {text:'What is the output of the `enumerate` function?', field:'IT', expertise:'Python'}, {text:'How do you get the number of element in a `list`?', field:'IT', expertise:'Python'}, {text:'What is the purpose of the `any` function?', field:'IT', expertise:'Python'}, {text:'How do you create a `list` of all even integers from 2 to 12?', field:'IT', expertise:'Python'}, {text:'In which context would you use the `with` statement?', field:'IT', expertise:'Python'},
+What is the difference between a `tuple` and a `list`?', field:'IT', expertise:'Python'},

+What is the output of the `enumerate` function?', field:'IT', expertise:'Python'},

+How do you get the number of element in a `list`?', field:'IT', expertise:'Python'},
+	{text:'What is the purpose of the `any` function?', field:'IT', expertise:'Python'}, {text:'How do you create a `list` of all even integers from 2 to 12?', field:'IT', expertise:'Python'},
+	{text:'In which context would you use the `with` statement?', field:'IT', expertise:'Python'},